 Good credit is ideal.
 But how do you get there?
 Perform a quick search for "How to get a good credit score" and the majority of articles will be filled with phrases such as credit utilisation and FICO.
 These US terms are of little use to us Australians, and unfortunately, the path to good credit is a little murkier down here.

-We wanted to clear that path up a bit, so we hunted down five people with "excellent" and "very good" credit score ratings (the top two tiers in Equifax's rating system) to find out what we can learn from their good credit behaviour.
+We wanted to clear that path up a bit, so we hunted down five people with "excellent" and "very good" credit score ratings (the top two tiers in Experian's rating system) to find out what we can learn from their good credit behaviour.

 Who are our good credit scorers?